epogrebnyak/justpath/README.md

 [quote]: https://www.reddit.com/r/linuxquestions/comments/pgv7hm/comment/hbf3bno/

-`PATH` environment variable syntax on Windows and on Linux are a bit different, so I wrote this utility to be able to explore `PATH` more easily.
+`PATH` environment variable syntax on Windows and on Linux are different, so I wrote this utility to be able to explore `PATH` more easily.

 ## Development notes

-- See [links.md](docs/links.md) for more tribal knowledge about `PATH`.
+- See [links.md](docs/links.md) for more about `PATH`.
-- Few good links about CLI apps
+- Few good links about CLI apps in general
   - [docopt](http://docopt.org/) is a great package to develop intuition about command line interfaces.
   - [clig](https://clig.dev/) - ton of useful suggestions about CLIs.
   - [12 factor CLI app](https://panlw.github.io/15394417631263.html) - cited by `clig`.